-Use or Storage of Flammable and Explosive Liquids and Gases, or Accumulation of Dusts
+Use or Storage of Flammable and Explosive Liquids, and Gases, or Accumulation of Dusts

-System must be designed to comply with NFPA and IBC as directed by UFC 3-600-01 Fire Protection Engineering For Facilities.
-Provide the flash point for liquids.
+System must be designed to comply with NFPA and IBC.
+Provide the flash point liquids.
 Describe type of electrical equipment, lighting fixtures, ventilation and other related fire protection features required to minimize hazard(s).